NEW YORK UNIVERSITY

 What can I study at NYU?

 At NYU, the sky is really the limit.
 Between its many colleges—Steinhardt School of Culture, Education, and Human Development, Tandon School of Engineering, Leonard N. Stern School of Business, Tisch School of the Arts, and the College of Arts and Sciences there are over 400 programs offered.
 You can learn more about each of the colleges here.
 There are also special programs at NYU, such as Tandon’s BS/MS program, through which students can earn their Bachelors and Masters degree from NYU Tandon at a lower cost than pursuing both degrees separately.
 Tisch students can participate in special programs like creating digital games in New York City or producing a documentary film in Havana.

 How much does NYU cost?

-The general cost of attendance for tuition and room and board at NYU is $76,182.
+The general cost of attendance for tuition and room and board at NYU is $83,250.
 However, tuition, fees, room and board, and other expenses vary by college.
-NYU does not require students to live on campus, so if you commute or live off campus, your room and board may be lower, but your transportation costs would be higher.
-You should look into cost of attendance for the specific school you are planning on attending.
+NYU does not require students to live on campus, so if you commute or live off-campus, your room and board may be lower, but your transportation costs would be higher.
+You should look into the cost of attendance for the specific school you are planning on attending.
 While most of the aid NYU awards is need-based, the university offers both need-based and merit-based scholarships.
 Need-based scholarships are offered on the basis of your parents’ income and assets, whereas merit-based scholarships are awarded based on your academic achievements.

 What is student life like?